williamscale/williamscale.github.io/_projects/postman-olmos-park.markdown

 ---
 layout: projects
-title: Optimal Route Generation to Run All Neighborhood Streets
+title: Generating a Postman's Optimal Route
 ---

 Code for this project can be found in my [repo](https://github.com/williamscale/maps/blob/master/Running/postman/postman.py).